 - GHL is open 65 hours per week.

-- We regularly schedule the library learning lab (GRD 111) for occasional class sessions.
-We also had 14 classes meet there weekly during fall semester and 10 met there during this spring.
+- We regularly schedule the library learning lab (GRD 111) for single class sessions.
+We also had 12 classes meet there weekly during fall semester and 9 met there during this spring.
 With some breaks in the early parts of the fall and spring semesters, we have been scheduling COMPASS placement testing sessions in the lab on Mondays, Thursdays, and Fridays for incoming Middletown students since March 2009.
+COMPASS testing ended in GRD 111 in July 2013 with the creation of a new lab in Johnston Hall.

 Helping You Find What You Need

-- Inside and outside of the library, we gave library instruction presentations in 92 classes this year, reaching 1825 students (an increase of 12% over 2010-2011).
-The courses represented were from 18 different departments.
+- Inside and outside of the library, we gave library instruction presentations in 87 classes this year, reaching 1599 students (a decrease of 6% from 2011-2012).
+The courses represented were from 17 different departments.

-- Our Embedded Librarian program reached students in 62 course sections during the academic year (that is a 3% increase over 2010-2011).
-We reached over 1660 students through the program and helped them with their information needs.
-A big development this year was making the switch from Blackboard to our new LMS, Niihka.
+- Our Embedded Librarian program reached students from 67 course sections in their Niihka course sites during the academic year (that is an 8% increase over 2011-2012).
+We helped over 1611 students with their information needs through the program.

 What don't we know about how the library is used?